I’m new to the South Australian public sector20 October 2022

 Your super may be the biggest investment you ever make, and it shouldn’t be taken lightly.

-You can choose your own financial planner or you can take advantage of the service available through Industry Fund Services (IFS),5 If you don’t have an existing relationship with a planner, you can contact the Financial Planning Association and access their “Find a Planner” service to locate an FPA member near you.
+You can choose your own financial planner or you can take advantage of the service available through Industry Fund Services (IFS),5 If you don’t have an existing relationship with a planner, you can contact the Financial Advice Association Australia (FAAA) and access their “Find a financial planner” service to locate an FAAA member near you.
 The financial planners at IFS can advise you about the options available to South Australian public sector workers.

 Seek financial advice if you’re not sure about what kind of investment option may suit you, or what level of insurance cover is right for you.
 We have information available about the different forms of financial advice IFS can offer you.